"

 As you can see, comprato never changes.

-As you can see, partito takes the same form as an adjective: partito, partita, partiti, partite.
-It depends on who the subject is: a woman will say sono partita alle nove, but two men will say siamo partiti alle nove.
+As you notice, andato takes the same form of an adjective: andato/a/i/e.
+It depends on who the subject is: a woman will say sono andata in mensa, but a group of friends will say siamo andati in mensa.

-Many verbs, especially in –ere and –ire, have irregular past participles, which you need to memorize:
+Many verbs, especially in –ere and –ire, have irregular past participles:

 infinitive irregular past participles